chrisadkin/PX-DR-AKS-To-GKE/README.md

 to each section for the detailed instructions pertaining to that section:

 1. Create the AKS cluster
-   This can be carried out manually via the Azure Portal per the instructions in [this article](https://docs.portworx.com/install-portworx/cloud/azure/aks/), alternatively [this Terraform configuration](https://github.com/chrisadkin/PX-Terraform/blob/main/AKS/README.md) can be used
+   This can be carried out manually via the Azure Portal per the instructions in [this article](https://docs.portworx.com/install-portworx/cloud/azure/aks/), alternatively [this Terraform configuration](https://github.com/chrisadkin/PX-Terraform/blob/main/AKS/README.md) can be used.

 2. Deploy Portworx to the AKS Cluster
    Follow the instructions from the ["Generate Specs"](https://docs.portworx.com/install-portworx/cloud/azure/aks/) section of this article onwards in order to do this.